nicoladebbia/CredLink/DOCUMENTATION-HONESTY-FIXES.md

 ### **Code**
 - ✅ All headers, domains, and identifiers use "credlink" branding
-- ✅ No lingering "c2c" or "c2concierge" in source code
+- ✅ No lingering "c2c" or "credlink" in source code

 ---